Eight Days Under The Midnight Sun

 Pricing is based on group size and seasonality, please check with us to secure the best pricing.

-• Witness the beauty of life at the ice floe edge and beyond it, where frozen ice meets open water – crystalline icebergs calved from glaciers, electric-blue pack ice formations, hundreds of birds diving and weaving, and of course, the migrating pods of whales.
+• Witness the beauty of life at the ice floe edge and beyond it, where frozen ice meets open water – crystalline icebergs carved from glaciers, electric-blue pack ice formations, hundreds of birds diving and weaving, and of course, the migrating pods of whales.

 • See the northward migrating bowhead whales breach playfully, fin sideways, and slap their immense fluke on the mirror-smooth water amongst the floating ice pancakes.